KausikNelge/AARAKSHAK/Backend/RAILWAY_DEPLOYMENT.md

 - Auto-restart on failure is enabled

 ## Migration from Render
-- All frontend URLs updated from `aarakshak-backend.onrender.com` to `aarakshak-production.up.railway.app`
+- All frontend URLs updated from `aarakshak-backend.onrender.com` to `optimistic-smile-production.up.railway.app`
 - CORS configuration includes Railway domain
 - No code changes required beyond URL updates